 Steven Montesinos is a licensed mental health counselor and the Internship Coordinator.
-His clinilcal interests include men’s issues, anxiety, depression, stress management, sports psychology, and identity and career development.
+His clinical interests include men’s issues, anxiety, substance and process addictions, stress management, sports psychology, and identity and career development.
 He uses a combined psychotherapeutic approach in his work, incorporating aspects of person-centered, cognitive-behavioral, solution focused, and interpersonal process approaches.
-Steven is a gender-sensitive therapist and enjoys working with clients from diverse backgrounds and cultures.
+Steven enjoys working with clients from diverse backgrounds and cultures.
 Born in San Jose, Costa Rica, Steven earned his B.A. in Psychology and M.A. in Counseling Psychology from the University of North Florida.
 He completed his counseling internship at Jacksonville University, and has experience in career development, drug and alcohol treatment, and private practice.
 In his spare time, he enjoys traveling, watching sports, and enjoying time with his family.

 Kristen Perez, M.Ed.

 Eating Disorder Treatment Team Coordinator